 has an employment-related problem that does not entail a complex or comprehensive rehabilitation effort; and

-is requesting services within one program year quarter after the quarter the case was closed.
+is requesting services within 12 months after the date of closure.

+If complex or comprehensive VR services are needed, a new case must be opened.

-B-607-1: Comparable Services and Benefits
+B-607-1: Post-Employment and Comparable Services and Benefits

 The VR counselor makes full use of all available comparable services and benefits, both public and private, to reduce or eliminate the need for payment for post-employment services and documents their use accordingly.

-B-607-2: Post-Employment Procedures
+B-607-2: Post-Employment IPE Amendment

 When post-employment services are necessary, the VR counselor: